Speak to our team

 Eye contact is perhaps even more important when you’re working virtually.
 Ensure that you look into the lens of your webcam regularly: this will give your audience the impression that you’re genuinely making eye contact with them, which is better for trust and engagement.

-6. Structure your presentation well
+6. Structure your presentation using storytelling

 8. Don’t use slides as your script